-Yurdakal et al. [14] compared the partial oxidation of 2-hydroxybenzyl alcohol and 4-hydroxybenzyl alcohol by using different TiO2 based photocatalysts by varying the solution pH in the range 3-11.
-The highest activity was obtained at pH = 11 by using high crystalline TiO2 samples.
+Yurdakal et al. [15] compared the partial oxidation of 2-hydroxybenzyl alcohol and 4-hydroxybenzyl alcohol by using different TiO_2 based photocatalysts by varying the solution pH in the range 3-11.
+The highest activity was obtained at pH = 11 by using high crystalline TiO_2 samples.
 The selectivity towards the corresponding aldehyde and acid was higher for 4-hydroxybenzyl alcohol than for 2-hydroxybenzyl alcohol due to the less tendency of the first substrate to the complete mineralization.
-FT-IR spectroscopy under in situ UV irradiation revealed that 2-hydroxybenzyl alcohol is strongly adsorbed on the TiO2 surface in a bidentate way, while 4-hydroxybenzyl alcohol is adsorbed weaklier in monodentate way [57].
+FT-IR spectroscopy under in situ UV irradiation revealed that 2-hydroxy benzyl alcohol is strongly adsorbed on the TiO_2 surface in a bidentate way, while 4-hydroxybenzyl alcohol is adsorbed more weakly in a monodentate way [53].

-TiO2 particles loaded with WO3 (WO3/TiO2), synthesized by impregnation of tungstic acid followed by calcination, were used for photocatalytic oxidation of alcohols in water with molecular oxygen under irradiation at λ >350 nm by Tsukamoto et al. [58].
+TiO2 particles loaded with WO3 (WO3/TiO2), synthesized by impregnation of tungstic acid followed by calcination, were used for photocatalytic oxidation of alcohols in water with molecular oxygen under irradiation at λ >350 nm by Tsukamoto et al. [54].
 WO3/TiO2 system successfully promoted the selective production of aldehydes with higher catalytic activity than pure TiO2.
-The results showed that with a percentage of W of 7.6, a high catalytic activity for benzyl alcohol partial oxidation with selectivity towards aldehyde much higher than the previously reported photocatalytic systems (56%) was observed.
-This behaviour was probably due to the electron transfer from the conduction band of TiO2 to the WO3 surface.
-This generates a charge separation of electron and holes pairs thus increasing the system efficiency.
+The results showed that with a percentage of W of 7.6, a high catalytic activity for benzyl alcohol partial oxidation with selectivity towards aldehyde (56%) much higher than the previously reported photocatalytic systems was observed.
+The greater activity towards the oxidation of alcohols of the coupled system is due to the transfer of electrons from the conduction band of TiO2 to the WO3 surface responsible for a better charge separation of the electron and hole pairs.
+The high selectivity, instead, was explained by measurements of adsorption of the aldehyde formed on the surface of the catalysts.
+A decrease in the quantity of aldehyde adsorbed on the surface of WO3/TiO2 compared to bare TiO2 and a consequent lower decomposition of the aldehyde was found.

 Recently, several attempts have been devoted to the development of structured spinels such as CuBi2O4 to be used not only as photocatalysts for the degradation of pollutants, but also for the partial oxidation of alcohols.
-Bellardita et al. [59], demonstrated the effect of the coexistence of CuBi2O4 (CBO) and TiO2 in the selective photocatalytic oxidation of 4-MBA under simulated solar light irradiation by using water as the solvent.
+Bellardita et al. [55], demonstrated the effect of the coexistence of CuBi2O4 (CBO) and TiO2 in the selective photocatalytic oxidation of 4-MBA under simulated solar light irradiation by using water as the solvent.
 The hetero-catalysts having different mass ratios were prepared by an inexpensive, easy and reproducible ball milling method.
 The sample 4%CBO/HP-TiO2 150 rpm (the rotation speed of the ball mill), showed the highest photoactivity with an alcohol conversion of 77%, a selectivity towards aldehyde of 45% and a yield of 35% after 4 h irradiation.

-Li et al. [60] carried out the partial oxidation of benzyl alcohols and the simultaneous production of H_2 by using a combination of a ruthenium molecular catalyst and platinum particle modified graphitic carbon nitride (Pt-g-C3N4) as the photocatalyst irradiated by visible light.
+Li et al. [56] carried out the partial oxidation of benzyl alcohols and the simultaneous production of H_2 by using a combination of a ruthenium molecular catalyst and platinum particle modified graphitic carbon nitride (Pt-g-C3N4) as the photocatalyst irradiated by visible light.
 The incorporation of Ru consistently improved the selectivity (over 99%) towards aldehydes, probably due to the formation of highly active Ru(IV) intermediates.
-Moreover, UV-vis and PL spectroscopy evidenced that the photogenerated holes were transferred mainly from the carbon nitride to the molecular catalyst rather than to the substrate, thus initiating a metal-based selective oxidation.
+Moreover, UV-Vis and PL spectroscopy evidenced that the photogenerated holes were transferred mainly from the carbon nitride to the molecular catalyst rather than to the substrate, thus initiating a metal-based selective oxidation.